Annual_meetings Mentorship_program Access_resources

 We are using a data set collected from an annual survey provided to the Vermont Beekeepers Association to better understand the social demographic of the organization and member satisfaction with aspects of the organization.
 We aim to better support minority demographics by understanding the satisfaction rating among these groups.

-ds <- read.csv("Annual Survey Results - 2025 Winter meeting.csv")
+ds <- read.csv("Annual Survey Results - Final.csv")

 head(ds)